sornas/site-v2/website/pages/gamejam_se.md

 - Fall Game Jam 2015 - *"Roundabout Battle", "Raging Change"*
 - Spring Game Jam 2015 - *"Disruptive rabbits"*
 - Linköping Global Game Jam 2015 - *"What do we do now"* - [Global Game Jam](https://globalgamejam.org/2015/jam-sites/liu-game-jam)

 ### 2014

 - Fall (of the) Game Jam 2014 - *"Rocket Castle"*
+- Global Game Jam 2014 - *"We don't see things as they are, we see them as we are"*

 ### 2013